Single-Frame Point-Pixel Registration via Supervised Cross-Modal Feature Matching: Experiment

 \subsection{Implementation Details}

-We first initialize our model with the LoFTR pretrained weights (trained on MegaDepth~\cite{li2018megadepth}) and train it on KITTI sequence 02 for 10 epochs.
-To ensure a fair comparison with some point-image registration approaches, we additionally fine-tune our model for 5 epochs on each of the KITTI sequences 00–08 individually.
-For comparison with image-image registration approaches, we use only the weights trained on sequence 02.
-As for the nuScenes dataset, we fine-tune the model using the pretrained weights from KITTI on its training split.
-Additionally, we further fine-tune the model on the MIAS-LCEC-TF70 dataset for 10 epochs to adapt to its specific domain characteristics.
-The initial learning rate is set to $1 \times 10^{-4}$ during training on KITTI 02, and reduced to $1 \times 10^{-5}$ during fine-tuning.
-All experiments are conducted on an NVIDIA RTX 3090 GPU with a batch size of 1.
+We initialize our model with LoFTR pretrained weights and train on KITTI sequence 02 for 10 epochs.
+For fair comparison, we additionally fine-tune for 5 epochs on sequences 00-08.
+On nuScenes, the model is fine-tuned using KITTI-pretrained weights, and further adapted to MIAS-LCEC-TF70 for 10 epochs.
+The learning rate is $1 \times 10^{-4}$ for KITTI pretraining and $1 \times 10^{-5}$ for fine-tuning.
+All experiments are conducted on an NVIDIA RTX 3090 GPU with batch size 1.